civicrm/civicrm-dev-docs/docs/testing/phpunit.md

     $ env CIVICRM_UF=UnitTests phpunit4 ./tests/phpunit/CRM/Core/RegionTest.php --filter testOverride
     ```

-!!! tip "Select tests using PHPUNIT_TESTS"
+!!! tip "Selecting tests with PHPUNIT_TESTS"

     If you want to hand-pick a mix of tests to execute, set the environment variable `PHPUNIT_TESTS`.
 This a space-delimited list of classes and
     functions.
 For example: